timzarhansen/installationInstructions/RaspberryPi4Ubuntu/README.md

 Image of Ubuntu 20.04 for RPI 4 is [here](https://ubuntu.com/download/raspberry-pi).
 This is a server version, which is enough for an Underwater Robot.

-Download the `installationStart.sh` and start it with `./installationStart.sh` This script installs:
+Download the `installationStart.sh` and start it with `source installationStart.sh` This script installs:
 * ROS Noetic
 * Mavros